The general philosophy major requires 12 philosophy courses. There is a distribution requirement and a level requirement.

 - two courses in contemporary theoretical philosophy such as: metaphysics, epistemology, philosophy of mind, philosophy of language, philosophy of science, philosophy of mathematics, and logic

-- one course in ethics or political philosophy
+- one course in value theory

 The level requirement is satisfied by a student taking at least four courses 2000 or above, including two 3000-level courses.